NationalSecurityAgency/datawave/docker/README.md

 ## Usage

-It is recommended to read through these instructions in their entirety before attempting to build or deploy Datawave.
+Please read through these instructions in their entirety before attempting to build or deploy Datawave.

 ### Prereqs